TabunKaze03/MahjongKaze/README.md

 | West (West) | None |
 | North (North) | None |

-In the start, each player will be assigned with 13 random cards as their HandDeck, The round then loops in the order of P1 -> P2 -> P3 -> P4 (In normal situation)
+At the start, each player will be assigned 13 random cards as their HandDeck.
+The round then loops in the order of P1 -> P2 -> P3 -> P4 (In normal situation)

-In your round, you will be assigned with a new card taken randomly from the "Card Mountain", which consist all the other cards in the game.
-Then, you will be asked to discard one card from your HandDeck (Can be the card you just got)
+In your round, you will be assigned a new card taken randomly from the "Card Mountain", which consists of all the other cards in the game.
+Then, you will be asked to discard one card from your HandDeck (It can be the card you just got)

 Your goal is to minimize the cards in your hand as much as possible by "Pon" and "Kan", which will be introduced next.
 ## Pon